DUI from Marijuana

 Scientific studies show that more than 80 percent of the metabolite delta-9-THC is eliminated from the body within 5 days after marijuana is ingested.

-If the arresting officer obtains a blood or urine sample in these cases, the FDLE Laboratory Report will show a result of “11-Nor-9-carboxy-delta-9-tetrahydrocannabinol” only which means although the person smoke marijuana in the past, it was NOT consumed within the 8 hour period before driving.
+If the arresting officer obtains a blood or urine sample in these cases, the FDLE Laboratory Report will show a result of “11-Nor-9-carboxy-delta-9-tetrahydrocannabinol” only, which means.
+However, the person smoked marijuana in the past, it was NOT consumed within the 8 hour period before driving.

 As a result, the attorney will file a motion in limine to exclude any mention of this test result since it is irrelevant to the issue of actual impairment at the time of driving and is unduly prejudicial since it shows someone used marijuana in the past.